 The course builds on the knowledge acquired in the Electronic communication & Digital Marketing courses and aims to provide an integrated and holistic approach to the customer via all digital and non-digital channels.
-Topics covered include: content as strategy, sources, forms and types of content, native advertising, customer journey, trust building in a digital context, multi- and omni-channel, customer experience.
+Topics covered include: content as strategy, sources, forms and types of content, customer journey analysis and mapping, trust building, multi- and omni-channel management, customer experience management, digital transformation.

-- 1. understand the various forms and the process of creating and managing content for different media - 2. know the specificities of various channels - 3. understand the concept of trust and the ways of trust building in a digital context - 4. understand how to build an effective omni-channel plan - 5. combine all the above in an integrated omni-channel strategy and action plan.
+- 1. understand the various forms and the process of creating and managing content for different media - 2. know the specificities of various sales, customer care and communication channels - 3. understand the concept of customer experience and trust, know and apply the methodologies for their management - 4. understand how to build an effective omni-channel plan - 5. understand what shapes the digital transformation of markets and the ways a company may adapt to it - 6. combine all the above in an integrated omni-channel strategy and action plan.

-- 1. Berger J. (2016), Contagious: Why Things Catch On, Simon & Schuster. - 2.
-Kalbach J. (2016), Mapping Experiences: A Complete Guide to Creating Value through Journeys, Blueprints, and Diagrams, O'Reilly Media. - 3.
-Tuten T., Solomon M., (2014), Social Media Marketing, 2nd ed., Sage.
+- 1. Don Peppers, Rogers M (2016), Managing Customer Experience and Relationships: A Strategic Framework, 3rd Edition, Wiley. - 2.
+Berger J. (2016).
+Contagious: Why Things Catch On, Simon & Schuster. - 3.
+Pennington A. (2016), The Customer Experience Book, Pearson Education, UK. - 4.
+Rogers D. (2016), The Digital transformation playbook, Columbia University Press, New York. - 5.
+Kalbach J. (2016).
+Mapping Experiences: A Complete Guide to Creating Value through Journeys, Blueprints, and Diagrams, O'Reilly Media.

-Lectures, case studies, discussion of real-life examples, group assignments.
+Lectures, case studies, discussion of real-life examples, group assignment.
+The course comprises laboratory workshops.

 Final, individual, written exam.
-Group assignments.
+Compulsory group assignment.

-B2.3 Elective Courses
+B3.3 Elective Courses